thundergnat/X11-libxdo/README.md

 Takes one parameter:

-  * int $window: Window ID.
+  * Window $window: Window ID.
 If none supplied, uses active window ID.

 Returns 0 on success !0 on failure.